dataproofer/Dataproofer/README.md

 npm install
 ```

-## Dev
+## Development

-While we are developing you will need to clone [core-suite](https://github.com/dataproofer/core-suite/tree/master) into the folder that contains the dataproofer repo, not into the dataproofer repo itself.
+While we are developing you will need to clone [core-suite](https://github.com/dataproofer/core-suite/tree/master) into the folder that contains the dataproofer repo (not into the dataproofer repo itself.)

 ```
 cd Dataproofer